DonaldHobson/Amorphous-cellular-automata-software/README.md

 # Amorphous-cellular-automata-software
-python module to facilitate simulation and visulisation of amorphous and crystaline celular automita under arbitrary rules. (uncompleated)
+python module to facilitate simulation and visulisation of amorphous and crystaline celular automita under arbitrary rules. (undocumented)